jarrodsampson/Battery-Life/readme.md

 > Return how many hours can charge the battery from 0% to 100%.
 It depends on your cell phone battery capacity and the power of the charger!

+## Features
+- Choose Different types of phones and chargers and get charge time calculation
+- Add items to shopping cart
+- Responsive

 ## License

 Lunch Break Walk is licensed under the [MIT license](http://opensource.org/licenses/MIT).